gabrielteotonio/gabrielteotonio.github.io/content/authors/admin/_index.md

     date_start: 2018-06-07
     date_end: 2019-06-03
     summary: |
-      - Analyzed user behavior data to identify key trends and patterns in mobile usage, including app usage, location history, and demographics
+      - Analyzed user behavior data to identify key trends and patterns in mobile usage, including app usage, location history, and demographics;
-      - Developed insightful reports and dashboards to visualize user behavior and market trends, providing valuable insights for sales and business development teams
+      - Developed insightful reports and dashboards to visualize user behavior and market trends, providing valuable insights for sales and business development teams;
-      - Supported the sales team in identifying and qualifying potential customers by providing data-driven analysis of their target markets and user bases
+      - Supported the sales team in identifying and qualifying potential customers by providing data-driven analysis of their target markets and user bases.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`